Sxmourai/Factory/README.md

 # Factory

-This is an automation game, inspired by the mobile game "Reactor". \
+This is an automation game
-There will be multiblocks. \
 I hope this game will interest you !

 ## Features